kevincaradant/web-template-webpack/README.md

 	- Angular-ui-router
 - Rx

-# angular1.5-ES6-material-webpack-boilerplate
+# webTemplate-webpack
-A simple AngularJS 1.5 boilerplate using ES6 and components, material design and webpack
+A simple AngularJS 1.5 boilerplate using ES6 and components, and webpack

 ## Install & run
 ```
 $ npm install --no-optional
 $ npm run dev
 See the browser on : `http://localhost:3001`
+Or
+See the browser on : `http://localhost:3001/webpack-dev-server/`

 NB: If you want a website in https:
 1- change the webpack.dev.config.js file and edit 'https: false' to 'https: true'